davidhu2000/react_redux_generator/README.md

 redux g reducer root
 ```

-This will generate a file `root_reducer.js` with the following code:
+This will generate a file `frontend/reducer/root_reducer.js`:

 ```js
 import { combineReducers } from 'redux';